lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_010_opaque_type_aliases/README.md

 To keep things manageable we will only focus on one of these type aliases for this exercise.
-Specifically we will convert the last of these type aliases, `CellUpdates` into an Opaque Type Alias.
+Specifically we will convert the last of these type aliases, `ReductionSet` into an Opaque Type Alias.

+- Start by moving the type alias to a new source file, `ReductionSet`.

-- To do that, simply add the keyword `opaque` in front of the type alias declaration and recompile.
+- Now add the keyword `opaque` in front of the type alias declaration and recompile.
 Do you expect this to compile successfully?
 If not, why?

+- So it seems we need to tackle quite a few compilation errors...
+Let's get started.

-- Use your experience from the exercise on Extension Methods to fix the compilation errors of the form `value {name} is not a member of org.lunatechlabs.dotty.sudoku.CellUpdates`
+> Tip: In general, try to fix all of the compilation errors of this form
-    - Tip: Fix all of the compilation errors of this form `value {name} is not a member of ...` before tackling the other types of error like `Found: ...
+>      `value {name} is not a member of ...` before tackling the other types
+>      of error like `Found: ...
 Required: ...`
-    - Tip: Some of the mission members for our new opaque type are generic (i.e. type-parameterised) methods.
-Do not be afraid to implement extension methods that are non-generic (i.e. without type-parameters), which might mean modifying existing call-sites.

-- Now that we have added the necessary extension methods we still have to fix the remaining errors where we have a value of type `Vector[(Int, Set[Int])]` but the compiler is expecting the opaque type `CellUpates`
-    - Tip: This is the point where we have to think how do we _get_ values of our opaque type
-    - Tip: In general, an opaque type goes well together with a companion object.

-- Note: Fixing one type of error (e.g. `Found: ...
-Required: ...`) may reveal new errors of type `value {name} is not a member of ...`.
-If that happens, it is generally easier to first fix the error of type `value {name} is not a member of ...` by adding an extension method, and then continue with the other type of error.
+- The first errors are in the source file `ReductionRules`.
+As this file contains two extension methods on `ReductionSet`, moving these to `ReductionSet` will resolve these errors.

+- Next up is an error linked to value `InitialDetailState`.
+It's an `InitialDetailState` which is a `ReductionSet`.
+Again, move it to the `ReductionSet` source file.
+You may have to annotate its type.

+- Recompile and look at the first few error in source file `SudokuDetailProcessor`.
+  These are linked to methods `mergeState`, `stateChanges`, and `isFullyReduced`.
+  As these 3 methods all take a `ReductionSet` as argument, it makes sense to convert them to extension methods on `ReductionSet`.
+Do so, and adapt the call sites to take the change into account.
+Note that you may have to change the visibility of the methods.

+- Recompile and notice the errors in `SudokuIO`.
+The relevant code is doing some kind of pretty print of a `Vector[ReductionSet]` (which is a `Sudoku`; see the type alias in `TopLevelDefinitions`).
+Move the method `SudokuRowPrinter` to `ReductionSet` and convert it to an extension method (name it `printSudokuRow`).
+  Move the private `sudokuCellRepresentation` helper method along with it.
+Make the necessary changes at the call site.

+- Recompile.
+Notice the extension methods on `SudokuField` that are now in error.
+  Move these to `ReductionSet` and recompile.
+Methods `randomSwapAround` and `toRowUpdates` show errors.

+- The core issue with method `randomSwapAround` is the mapping on a `ReductionSet`.
+  One way to tackle this is to add an extension method on `ReductionSet` with the following signature: `def swapValues(shuffledValuesMap: Map[Int, Int]): ReductionSet` Make the necessary changes to `randomSwapAround` to make it compile.

+- The core issue with method `toRowUpdates` is invoking `zipWithIndex` on `ReductionSet`.
+  Add a private extension method `zipWithIndex` on `ReductionSet`.

+- We've almost eliminated all complilation errors.
+The last error can be corrected by adding an apply method in a `ReductionSet` companion object that allows one to create a `ReductionSet` from a `Vector[CellContent]`.

 - Once all the compilation errors are fixed, run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

 - Verify that the application runs correctly

+## Conclusions

+In summary, all we did was changing a single type alias into an opaque one.

+It does raise some questions:

+- Was it worth the effort?
+  - What have we gained, if anything?
+- Are there alternatives to this approach?
+- What are the gotchas

+There are many more potential type aliases to which we could apply the same procedure.
+One that sticks out is the `Sudoku` type alias (`type Sudoku = Vector[ReductionSet`).